How to Disable a GPS Tracker

 How do I disable a GPS tracker being used against me?

 Once a GPS tracking device is located, it can be disabled.
 Beyond simply removing the battery, it is possible to stop the GPS signal.
-It’s important to remove the device completely and dispose of it so that it does not continue transmitting your location.
+It’s important to remove the device completely and dispose of it so it does not continue transmitting your location.

 A handful of options are available to remove GPS tracking from a cellphone.
 First, you should always be familiar with all of the applications on your device.
 If you see something unusual or that you did not install, delete it right away.
 Secondly, install anti-malware software and scan your phone frequently.
 If possible threats are detected, this software will delete them immediately.
 If these options are not successful, a factory reset will wipe your phone clean and reset it back to default settings.
 Once reset, only reinstall applications that you’re 100% familiar with and can completely trust.